twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiexternal-format.md

 encrypted.

-If optional string `filter.command` and array of strings `filter.args` are specified, the the file or archive is filtered by piping it into the command's standard input and reading the command's standard output.
+If optional string `filter.command` and array of strings `filter.args` are specified, the file or archive is filtered by piping it into the command's standard input and reading the command's standard output.

 If `type` is `file` then the target is a file with the contents of `url`.
 The